Croft-on-Tees: Geography and governance

-The village lies within the Richmond UK Parliament constituency, the Richmondshire North electoral division of North Yorkshire County Council and the Croft ward of Hambleton District Council.
+From 1974 to 2023 it was part of the district of Richmondshire, it is now administered by the unitary North Yorkshire Council.
+The village lies within the Richmond and Northallerton UK Parliament constituency and the Richmondshire North electoral division of North Yorkshire Council.

 An electoral ward in the name of Croft exists.
 This ward stretches south to North Cowton with a population taken at the 2011 census of 1,272.

 Demography

 2001 Census

 According to the 2001 UK Census, the parish was 50.6% male and 49.4% female of the total population of 427.
 The religious make-up was 86.4% Christian with the rest stating no religion.
 The ethnic distribution was 100% White.
 There were 180 dwellings.